bengera/myteam/README.md

 ### What I learned
 CSS background-position edge offsets.
-Allows CSS background images to be positioned relative to the specified edge.
+Allows CSS background images to be positioned relative to the specified edges.
+An example of this below.

 ```css
 .header-about {